7 Crucial Things You Need to Know About WHMIS

 2) workplace-specific training.

 The education part covers how WHMIS works, why it is essential, how chemicals can affect you, the legislation, WHMIS labels, safety data sheets and how you can apply this knowledge to protect your health and safety.
-The workplace-specific part covers the hazards and the specific procedures for working with, handling, storing, disposing or working in proximity to the hazardous materials.
+The workplace-specific part covers the hazards and the specific procedures for working with, handling, storing, disposing of, or working in proximity to the hazardous materials.

 How many WHMIS hazard symbols (WHMIS pictograms) are there?